 In keeping with this pioneer spirit, more than 25 years ago Harper Grey created a written maternity and parental leave policy for its lawyers that provided top-up for women lawyers during their leaves at a time when such policies were notably absent.
 We were also a leader in developing flexible work and part time policies and have had flexible work arrangements for partners and associates for nearly 25 years.

 Since early days, Harper Grey has attracted, retained and promoted talented female lawyers at rates exceeding the averages for large law firms.
-Our firm has had at least 20% female partners for the last 25 years, and over time the percentage has steadily risen.
-Most recently, in 2018 the firm admitted three female partners, all of whom were raising young families.
+Our firm has had at least 20% female partners for the last 25 years.
 We attribute our success in retaining and advancing women in our firm to our early recognition of the need to accommodate family responsibilities.
-As a result of this and other supports, Harper Grey now enjoys a female partnership ratio of over 30%.
-In addition, 41% of our associates and 46% of our students are women.
+As a result of this and other supports, Harper Grey now enjoys a female partnership ratio of 26%.
+In addition, 40% of our associate counsel, 61% of our associates and 62% of our students are women.

 We are deeply committed to the retention and advancement of women lawyers at all levels.
 This commitment is reflected in the number of women that hold leadership positions in our firm as practice group chairs and co-chairs, committee chairs and members of our management committee.
 The women in our firm are respected as leaders and role models and contribute to the ongoing professional development and success of other women lawyers within the firm.

 A number of our women lawyers have been recognized as leaders in the legal profession.
-One of our female partners is a Queen’s Counsel, three have been recipients of Lexpert 40 Under 40 awards, one the recipient of a Lexpert Women Leaders Zenith award, and many are recognized by peer-review related publications including Best Lawyers®, Benchmark Canada® and Canadian Legal Lexpert Directory®.
+Three of our female partners are Queen’s Counsel, three have been recipients of Lexpert 40 Under 40 awards, one the recipient of a Lexpert Women Leaders Zenith award as well as a Stronger Together Women in Law Leadership Award, and many are recognized by peer-review related publications including Best Lawyers®, Benchmark Canada® and Canadian Legal Lexpert Directory®.

 Our commitment to the advancement of women also extends outside of the firm.
 Many of our female lawyers hold roles on various boards and associations and are involved with industry events that support women such as Women in Cancer Crusade, Dress for Success and WOWriders.
 Many of our female partners are mentors through the CBA’s Women’s Lawyers Forum.